dgrisafe/rookie-researcher/Git and GitHub.md

 ## [How to Use Git/GitHub with R](https://rfortherestofus.com/2021/02/how-to-use-git-github-with-r/): Dave

 Getting started with Git in R has a bit of a learning curve.
 There are some nuts-and-bolts that must be tended to before integrating Git with R. Thankfully Dave has posted an excellent walkthrough for Git in RStudio.

+One strength of this approach is Git commits can be handled completely within RStudio; there is no need to use GitHub Desktop or other applications that must be downloaded.

-He uses the [usethis](https://cran.r-project.org/web/packages/usethis/index.html) R package to cover the following:
+Within RStudio, Dave uses the [usethis](https://cran.r-project.org/web/packages/usethis/index.html) R package to cover the following:

 * Installing Git
 * Configuring Git